What is this project about?

 We are asking dog owners to:

-There will be lots of fun along the way including a 'Dogs as Scientists' photo competition!
+We will also throw a 'Dogs as Scientists' photo competition!

 What do you get out of it?